Villagecool/Vanilla-Upgrade-Wiki/docs/blocks/functional.md

 ### About:
 The **Sawmill** is a Wood variant to the <img src="https://minecraft.wiki/images/Stonecutter_JE2_BE1.gif" class="inline-img"/> [**Stonecutter**](https://minecraft.wiki/w/Stonecutter)
 - Placing a <img src="https://minecraft.wiki/images/thumb/Oak_Planks.png/150px-Oak_Planks.png?d9efa" class="inline-img"/> [**Plank**](https://minecraft.wiki/w/Planks) into it's corresponding slot, will convert it into that shape.
-- Custom planks do not have a sign variant
+- Custom planks do not have a button variant
 - I actually did the math on all of these, relative to the model pixels, on how many of each item you should get.

 ![img](../ass-sets/sui.png)